-Securing Your Time-Series Data With VPC Peering for Timescale Cloud
+Securing Your Time-Series Data With VPC Peering for Timescale

-Securing Your Time-Series Data With VPC Peering for Timescale Cloud
+Securing Your Time-Series Data With VPC Peering for Timescale

-Note: This blogpost was originally published in May 2021 and updated in December 2021.
+Note: This blog post was originally published in May 2021 and updated in December 2021.

-We are happy to announce that Timescale Cloud users can now enable VPC peering in the three major AWS regions: us-east-1, us-west-2, and eu-west-1 🎉
+We are happy to announce that Timescale users can now enable VPC peering in the three major AWS regions: us-east-1, us-west-2, and eu-west-1 🎉

-Virtual Private Cloud (or VPC) peering enables you to securely access data stored in Timescale Cloud from your existing cloud infrastructure without ever exposing your services to the public internet, ensuring maximum safety and privacy.
+Virtual Private Cloud (or VPC) peering enables you to securely access data stored in Timescale from your existing cloud infrastructure without ever exposing your services to the public internet, ensuring maximum safety and privacy.

-More specifically, this feature enables you to create a private network “peering” connection between your Amazon VPC(s) and your Timescale Cloud VPC(s), making it possible for the machines in the two VPCs to speak to each other directly without going through the wider Internet.
-The services within your Timescale Cloud VPC will only be accessible from your Amazon VPC; by isolating services in such a manner, you gain greater security and control over your database.
+More specifically, this feature enables you to create a private network “peering” connection between your Amazon VPC(s) and your Timescale VPC(s), making it possible for the machines in the two VPCs to speak to each other directly without going through the wider Internet.
+The services within your Timescale VPC will only be accessible from your Amazon VPC; by isolating services in such a manner, you gain greater security and control over your database.

-VPC peering is very easy to set up in Timescale Cloud, but it can also be used for more advanced deployments.
+VPC peering is very easy to set up in Timescale, but it can also be used for more advanced deployments.
 For example, you can create multiple Virtual Private Clouds per service, meaning that you could have a separate VPC for different applications, or for your dev, staging, and production environments - each with its own set of security and access control preferences.

 Shout out to all the engineers and designers who worked on this feature: Anthony Dodd, Nick Calibey, James Hong, Camila Hirthe Memelsdorff, and the entire team of reviewers and testers.